astreum/whitepaper/README.md

     - Balance
     - Counter
     - Storage
-- The Standard Unit of Value is an Astr while the Smallest Unit is a Quark.
+- The Standard Unit of Value is an Astre while the Smallest Unit is a Quark.
 - Value magnitudes:
-    - 10^24: Yottaquark / Astr
+    - 10^24: Yottaquark / Astre
     - 10^21: Zettaquark
     - 10^18: Exaquark
     - 10^15: Petaquark